Deep Neural Networks and Tabular Data: A Survey: Discussion and Future Prospects

 \textbf{Information-theoretic Analysis of Encodings.} Encoding methods are highly popular when dealing with tabular data.
 However, the majority of data preprocessing approaches for deep neural networks are lossy in terms of information content.
 Therefore, it is challenging to achieve an efficient, almost lossless transformation of heterogeneous tabular data into homogeneous data.
 Nevertheless, the information-theoretic view on these transformations remains to be investigated in detail and could shed light on the underlying mechanisms.

-\textbf{Computational Efficiency in Hybrid-Models.} The work by \citet{Shwartz-Ziv2021} suggests that the combination of a gradient boosting decision tree and deep neural networks may improve the predictive performance of a machine learning system.
+\textbf{Computational Efficiency in Hybrid Models.} The work by Shwartz-Ziv \& Armon \cite{Shwartz-Ziv2021} suggests that the combination of a gradient boosting decision tree and deep neural networks may improve the predictive performance of a machine learning system.
 However, it also leads to growing complexity.
-Training or inference times, which far exceed those of classical machine learning approaches, are a recurring problem developing hybrid models.
+Training or inference times, which far exceed those of classical machine learning approaches, are a recurring problem when developing hybrid models.
 We conclude that the integration of state-of-the-art approaches from classical machine learning and deep learning has not been conclusively resolved yet and future work should be conducted on how to mitigate the trade-off between predictive performance and computational complexity.

-\textbf{Spezialized Regularizations.} We applaud recent research on regularization methods, in which we see a promising direction that necessitates further exploration.
-In particular, whether context- and architecture-specific regularizations for tabular data can be found, remains an open question.
+\textbf{Specialized Regularizations.} We applaud recent research on regularization methods, in which we see a promising direction that necessitates further exploration.
+Whether context- and architecture-specific regularizations for tabular data can be found remains an open question.
+However, a recent work \cite{balestriero2022effects} indicates that regularization techniques for deep neural networks such as weight decay and data augmentation produce an unfair model across classes.
 Additionally, it is relevant to explore the theoretical constraints that govern the success of regularization on tabular data more profoundly.

 \textbf{Novel Processes for Tabular Data Generation.} For tabular data generation, modified Generative Adversarial Networks and Variational Autoencoders are prevalent.
-However, the modeling of dependencies and categorical distributions remains the key challenge.
+However, the modelling of dependencies and categorical distributions remains the key challenge.
 Novel architectures in this area, such as diffusion models, have not been adapted to the domain of tabular data.
 Furthermore, the definition of an entirely new generative process particularly focused on tabular data might be worth investigating.

-\textbf{Unified Benchmarking}.
-There is no consensus in the machine learning community on how to do a fair and efficient comparison for deep neural networks on tabular data. \citet{Kadra2021reg} use about 40 different tabular data sets for assessing the predictive performance of machine learning algorithms. \citet{Shwartz-Ziv2021} show that the choice of benchmarking data sets can have a non-negligible impact on the performance assessment.
-Because of the excessive number of data sets, there is a necessity for a standardized benchmarking procedure. \textit{For tabular data generation tasks}, \citet{Xu2019CTGAN} propose a sound evaluation framework with artificial and real-world data sets (Sec. \ref{sec:gan_quality}), but researchers need to agree on common benchmarks in this subdomain as well.